GA4 Setup Tips

 Otherwise, once you start creating reports, you’ll be hard pressed to remember what’s in the myriad “Untitled exploration” reports.

-Honestly one of the most impressive features of GA4 is its built-in integration with BigQuery (part of the Google Cloud Platform).
-You can set up automatic export of GA4 data directly into BigQuery and specify whether you want to do that once per day, or virtually instantaneous.
-The “once per day” option is, essentially, going to be free (depending on how much data you have).
-For the “instantaneous” exports, you’ll have to set up a billing account.
+You can set up automatic export of GA4 data directly into BigQuery and specify whether it runs once per day or virtually instantaneously.
+The "once per day" option will essentially be free (depending on how much data you have).
+For the "instantaneous" exports, you'll have to set up a billing account.

 One of the enhanced measurements set up by default in GA4 is scroll tracking.
 It's loaded on every page and fires when the visitor gets 90% of the way down the page.

-Sometimes, though, you’ll want to track scroll depth at more than just the 90% mark – e.g. for blogs or other long-form content.
+Sometimes, though, you'll want to track scroll depth at more than just the 90% mark – e.g., for blogs or other long-form content.
 Personally, I like to track those at the 25, 50, and 75% marks.

-Steps to add more Scroll Tracking in GA4, Using GTM.
+Steps to add more Scroll Tracking in GA4, Using GTM

 2. You’ll need a scroll-depth trigger.
 Two important notes:

-You can set the percentages to whatever you want.
+- You can set the percentages to whatever you want.
 In this case, the percentages of 25, 50, 75, and 100% ill end up getting added to the 90% built-in GA4 scroll tracking.

-I recommend only firing the trigger on certain sections of your site (the “/blog” pages in this example).
+- I recommend only firing the trigger on certain sections of your site (the “/blog” pages in this example).

 3. Create a new tag of type “GA4 Event”.